Trevor Phillips: Boards and appointments

+Phillips was the President of the Partnership Council of the John Lewis Partnership from 2015 to 2019 and was the first external appointment for the role since 1928.

+He has been the chairman Index on Censorship and a senior fellow at Policy Exchange.

-Phillips is chairman of Green Park Interim and Executive Recruitment, director of WebberPhillips, a data analytics provider.
+He is chairman of Green Park Interim and Executive Recruitment, director of WebberPhillips, a data analytics provider.
 He was the cofounder and director of Pepper Productions, an independent television production company, now dormant following the demise of co-founder Charles Armitage.
 He has been a member of the board of the Barbican Arts Centre, the Council of Aldeburgh Music, and a trustee of the Social Mobility Foundation, among other charities.

 Equality and Human Rights Commission

 Phillips became head of the Commission for Racial Equality in 2003, and on its abolition in 2006 was appointed full-time chairman of its successor, the EHRC (initially called the Commission for Equality and Human Rights), which had a broader remit of combating discrimination and promoting equality across other grounds (age, disability, sex, race, religion and belief, sexual orientation and gender reassignment).
 The EHRC also had the role of promoting and defending human rights, and secured recognition as the national human rights institution for England and Wales (alongside separate commissions in Northern Ireland and Scotland).
 Phillips's tenure as EHRC chairman (which at his request became a part-time position in 2009) was at times controversial.

 Phillips's tenure as EHRC chairman is the longest for any individual in any similar position in the UK.
 It was said to be dogged by controversies and internal dissent.
 Under his leadership, six of the body's commissioners departed after expressing concerns about his leadership and probity and others were reported to be considering their position.
 However, they were replaced and Phillips later completed his term in September 2012.

 In 2010 Phillips was investigated regarding alleged attempts to influence a Parliamentary committee (the Joint Committee on Human Rights) writing a report on him.
 He would have been the first non-politician in over half a century to be convicted of contempt of Parliament, but the Lords Committee found that the allegations were "subjective, and that no firm factual evidence is presented in their support; nor are they borne out by the submissions by individual members of the JCHR."
 He was cleared of contempt of Parliament and the House of Lords recommended that new and clearer guidance about the conduct of witnesses to Select Committees be issued.
 However, he was told his behaviour was "inappropriate and ill-advised".

 Phillips completed his second term of office in September 2012, which, together with his term at the CRE made him the longest serving leader of any UK equality commission.